-PHA-Owned Units [24 CFR 983.51(e) 983.59, and Notice PIH 2015-05]
+PHA-Owned Units [24 CFR 983.51(e) 983.59, and Notice PIH 2015-05 and FR Notice 1/18/17 and Notice PIH 2017-21]

 A PHA-owned unit may be assisted under the PBV program only if the HUD field office or HUD-approved independent entity reviews the selection process and determines that the PHAowned units were appropriately selected based on the selection procedures specified in the PHA administrative plan.
-If the PHA selects a proposal for housing that is owned or controlled by the PHA, the PHA must identify the entity that will review the PHA proposal selection process and p independent entity must determine the rent to owner, the redetermined rent to owner, and reasonable rent.
-Housing quality standards inspections must also be conducted by an independent entity.
+If the PHA selects a proposal for housing that is owned or controlled by the PHA, the PHA must identify the entity that will review the PHA proposal selection process and p

 In the case of PHA-owned units, the term of the HAP contract and any HAP contract renewal must be agreed upon by the PHA and a HUD-approved independent entity.
-In addition, an
+In addition, an independent entity must determine the rent to owner, the redetermined rent to owner, and reasonable rent.
+Housing quality standards inspections must also be conducted by an independent entity.